ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 We can now create tweets and see them get added to the page.
 Try adding a tweet with our form and you should see it get added to the top of our tweets feed.

-Today, we went over the “R” (Read) part of CRUD.
+Today, we went over the "R" (Read) part of CRUD.
 So far we can create tweets with our form and render tweets on our homepage.
 This is really exciting, because our app is becoming interactive.
-In day 5, we will go over the “U” (Update) and how we can edit these tweets after they are created.
+In day 5, we will go over the "U" (Update) and how we can edit these tweets after they are created.